 Whether you are trained, experienced or a happy amateur with a flair for fashion, there are lots of inspiring stories of others who have succeeded in setting up a successful independent label.
 Tiffany Rose started her UK-based and manufactured maternity wear line, from her kitchen table, with just £1,000.
 15 years later, it’s a global success story.
 But for every Tiffany Rose there are many more who did not make it.

 Building a fashion brand is a wonderful dream but it’s never easy.
 Here are some of the key challenges you will face.

 Brand is what will enable your designs to cut through.
 That means having a clear vision and values and consistently applying them to your range.
 A brand is what you’re known for, so if that is Streetwear don’t confuse your customers by bringing out a formal wear range.
 Brand is about reducing choice and making things simple for customers, so fight the urge to complicate.

 Your brand also needs to cut across every element of your business, including marketing, packaging and the way you communicate with people.
 So if you want to be known for environmental values, for example, make sure that’s reflected in the fabrics you use, packaging and transportation.

 Once you have established the brand ethos, your design skills will help you to apply it to your business image.
-If you’re starting with a tight budget there are some fantastic, low-cost tools to create great looking websites and marketing and social media materials.
+If you’re starting with a tight budget there are some fantastic, low-cost tools like Wix to create a great-looking website and Canva for marketing and social media materials.

 2. Getting known